Mass-14/Mass-14.github.io/_posts/2024-12-18-inspector-gADAget.md

 ## Cold War

+Let me first give you some context about this theme.
 The Cold War (~1947–1991) was a period of intense geopolitical tension between the United States (and its allies, representing capitalist democracies) and the Soviet Union (and its allies, representing communist states).
 Despite the absence of direct military conflict between the two superpowers, this rivalry shaped global politics, economics, and military strategies for decades.
+Now let's dive into the analysis of this topic's presence in both movies and news datasets!

 ### Temporality Analysis of Movies with News